tkubica12/azure-workshops/w-terraform-on-azure/docs/03-advancedContepts.md

 ## Import existing resources to state and create Terraform definition
 Currently there is no easy 100% reliable to automatically convert clicked resources into nice working Terraform code.
 Check out project [Azure Terrafy](https://github.com/Azure/aztfy/releases) that provides simplification of bellow proces, but is not as time of writing this ready for safe production use.
 We will use traditional manual way.

 Main purpose of this is to make "unmanaged" resource part of Terraform so it can be managed by it from now on.
-Note with stateless resources it is usually much faster to create template from scratch, but there are scenarios when existing resources simply cannot be recreated, because they contain some importans state (eg. databased) or are in active use (eg. VPN connection to on-premises).
+Note with stateless resources it is usually much faster to create template from scratch, but there are scenarios when existing resources simply cannot be recreated, because they contain some important state (eg. database) or are in active use (eg. VPN connection to on-premises).

 Use Azure CLI to create "unmanaged" resource: